 The trade-off between returns and risk is critical.
 Because if returns don't keep up with inflation—despite the consistency of those returns—you run the risk of losing buying power.

-Asset allocation allows investors to "balance out" the potential risks and returns of their portfolios.
+Asset allocation allows investors to "balance out" their portfolios' potential risks and returns.
 For example, market conditions that create poor or average returns in one asset class may boost others.
 Therefore, properly diversifying your portfolio may lower the volatility of your investment returns without sacrificing potential gain.
-While this is important for all investors, it's even more crucial in retirement when investors don't have the time horizon or earnings to offset significant portfolio losses.
+While this is important for all investors, it is even more crucial when investors don't have the time horizon or earnings to offset significant portfolio losses.

 Do you need to change your allocation as retirement nears?

 As you prepare for life without a paycheck, you don't necessarily need to change your portfolio.
-You should, however, review your allocations relative to your retirement goals and your unique needs.
+You should review your allocations relative to your retirement goals and your unique needs.

 For example, you may have dual goals of funding your retirement income and leaving a legacy for your heirs or a favorite charity.
 How do you want to structure your gifts?
 Some retirees wish to leave a lump sum, while others want to provide ongoing support via a trust or an endowment fund.
 You may also have shorter-term goals to fund, like taking your dream vacation or purchasing a second home.